History of the library building:

 By 1945 the Totman bequest was down to $500.00 and for reasons of safety the deteriorating building was closed.
 At the 1949 town meeting, as a result of a warrant article sponsored by the Phippsburg PTA, five trustees were elected and the library was reopened for two hours on Saturdays.

-In November 1984, to make way for the widening of Route 209, the library was moved to its current site on 28 Parker Head Road.
+In November 1984, to make way for the widening of Route 209, the library was moved to its current site at 28 Parker Head Road.

-An addition was added in 1991 which now houses the Children's room.
-In the current years, several renovations inside and out have been completed to update the library.
-In 2008 the new meeting room was built for nonprofits and library committees to host speakers and events.
-In 2009 the installation of the elevator was completed and the second floor was renovated for a new children/teen room in 2010.
+An addition was added in 1991 which now houses the public computers and genealogy research items.
+In 2008 a meeting room was built, the installation of the elevator was completed in 2009 and the second floor was renovated for a new children's room in 2010.